 January 7, 2023 · go and net

-binproto internally implements a streaming state machine borrowed from the hypercore wire protocol.
+Internally, binproto leverages a streaming state machine inspired by the hypercore wire protocol.
 Over the wire each message is packed in the following format:

 ╔──────────────────────────────────────────────╗